mattlayman.com

 we can't slap some Python code

-into custom_command.py
+into `custom_command.py`

 and assume that Django will know how to run it.

-Within the custom_command.py
+Within the `custom_command.py` module,

-Django needs to find a Command
+Django needs to find a `Command` class

-that subclasses a BaseCommand
+that subclasses a `BaseCommand` class

 that is provided by the framework.